Mike’s Cover Letter

 Hello,

-I am applying for physics and mathematics teaching positions.
-I earned a Master of Arts in Physics from University of California, a Bachelor of Science in Mathematics from Pennsylvania State University, and a Bachelor of Science in Physics also from Pennsylvania State University.
-I taught physics and mathematics courses at two community colleges, two career colleges, and a private high school.
+I earned a Master of Arts degree in Physics from University of California, Berkeley, and two Bachelor of Science degrees in Mathematics and Physics from Pennsylvania State University.

 I became a Jack-of-all-trades while studying to become a physicist.
+I learn new skills quickly and adapt easily.
 I programmed computers in Fortran, C, Mathematica, and IDL.
 I worked with both analog and digital electronics and have designed printed circuit boards.
 I used machine shop equipment, including a lathe and a mill.
 I acted as a Linux system administrator for my graduate school research group.
-I am self-taught in HTML, CSS, JavaScript, and PHP, and I have administered websites in WordPress and other popular web applications.
-I easily adjust to harsh environments, working five summers seasons at Amundsen Scott South Pole Station, Antarctica.
-I know meeting rules like Robert’s Rules of Order, through my involvement in student government at Berkeley.
-And, finally, I read body language skillfully enough to have made a living playing poker at the card rooms of California.
+I wrote web pages using HTML, CSS, JavaScript, and PHP.
+I easily adjust to harsh environments, working five summer seasons at Amundsen Scott South Pole Station, Antarctica.
+I used standard meeting rules like Robert’s Rules of Order, through my involvement in student government at Berkeley.
+I read body language skillfully enough to have once made a living playing poker at the card rooms of California.
+And I have a sense of humor, too.

 Best regards,